 It used to be March 4, coinciding with the day the United States started to govern under its Constitution in 1789.
-Back then, the lengthy time from Election Day in November to early March allowed time for the incoming president to get his ducks in a row.
-After all, many presidents lived before the invention of the telephone or automobile.
-But the long wait between Election Day and Inauguration Day had its drawbacks; for example, some Americans tried to use the waiting period to drum up support for the Civil War before Abraham Lincoln was officially sworn in on March 4, 1861.
+Back then, the lengthy period from Election Day in November to the inauguration allowed time for the incoming president to get his ducks in a row.
+Before the invention of the telephone or automobile, the grace period made sense.

-The Americans finally changed the date to Jan.
-20 in 1933 not solely because of the advancement of technology but also because the country was going through the Great Depression; a longer wait for incoming President Franklin D. Roosevelt* to take over from Herbert Hoover meant waiting another six weeks to address the crisis.
-So in 1933, the Americans pushed the inauguration up to Jan.
-20 at noon, which is written into the Constitution’s 20th amendment.
-Why noon?
-That’s just the time chosen and written in the Constitution as the official end point of the outgoing president’s term.
-Which means Obama’s last second as commander-in-chief will be 11:59:59 am on Jan.
-20. Then the Trump era begins.
+So the risk of an overly long transition has come into sharp relief.
+The 20th Amendment moving the date from March passed in 1933 not only because of the advancement of technology but also because the country was going through the Great Depression; a longer wait for incoming President Franklin D. Roosevelt to take over from Herbert Hoover meant waiting another six weeks to address the crisis.

 The amendment pushed the inauguration up to Jan.
 20 at noon.
 (Why noon?
 No explanation.
 That’s just the time chosen and written in the Constitution as the official end point of the outgoing president’s term.)